willroscoe/UmbEpubReader/README.md

 ![Previous/Next Nav](/assets/front-bottom-nav.png?raw=true "Previous/Next Nav")

+**The provided templates/views are only basic examples of the plugin functionality.
+You can adapt them to your requirements.**

 Epub books have embeded files such as images and fonts, and the plugin allows these file to be served/accessed via custom book routing i.e. /books/{NAME OF BOOK}/read/images/cover.jpg.
 Embeded book css styles are added automatically to the outputted html to speed up rendering.